Discipline Priest Healing Spec, Builds, and Talents — Battle for Azeroth (BfA) 8.1.5

 - Level 100: Evangelism

 The talent setup below is a good starting point for dungeons.
-This build in particular aims to maximize your ability to keep the tank and other focused targets alive by boosting your single target healing as well as providing some additional group healing, however, it does sacrifice your potential DPS output.
+This build is your standard Mythic+ build, focused on Atonement healing.
+In situations where you are struggling to keep a tank alive, swapping Schism for Twist of Fate is an option.
 For more information on talent selection in Mythic+ content, please check out our M+ guide for Discipline Priest.

 - Level 30: Angelic Feather